riscv-admin/vector/minutes/2024/2024-04-15/README.md

 ### Other wishlist items from Vector SIG members
 - Ability to encode large numbers of vector registers (256+) - Abel (will present reasons for large register files on 04/29)
 - Separate vector mask registers - Ken (Allen will present an approach to encoding more mask registers/separate mask registers)
-- More detailed type specification (e.g., 5 bits per register?) - ???
+- More detailed type specification (e.g., 5 bits per register?) - (This issue can be better addressed by Roger and/or Krste)
 - More bits for rounding mode (e.g., 3 bits) - Nicolas
 - More general metadata for vector register data - Guy